The Jeeps of Camprodon

 - EBRO Bravo S, diesel, license plate GE-4452-F, in Camprodon, owner unknown.
 This is an early example of an EBRO Jeep, similar to the earlier Willys/VIASA models.

 - EBRO Bravo L, long-wheelbase CJ-3B, Perkins diesel.
 The early version of the grille has the standard Willys layout.
 See also a side view (180K JPEG) of the long body.
 Llcense plate GE-6424-G, owner unknown.

 - EBRO Bravo S, diesel, license plate B-5738-DC, owned by Jorge Linati in La Rossa, above the village of Llanars.
-The Bravo S is the "deluxe" version of the EBRO CJ-3B; watch for more photos of the interesting features of this Jeep, coming soon on CJ3B.info.
+The Bravo S is the "deluxe" version of the EBRO CJ-3B; see also the right side, the dashboard and the center jump seat (150K JPEGs).

-- EBRO Bravo, 1980, license plate GE-8385-L, ownded by Miquel Marcer.
+- EBRO Bravo, 1980, license plate GE-8385-L, owned by Miquel Marcer.
 The Jeep was bought new by Miquel's late father, and has worked all its life on Coll del Puig farm outside Camprodon.
 It's in excellent condition in the original paint, with a new canvas roof patterned on the old one.
 Miquel and his wife still use it to go to the weekly market in Camprodon on Sundays.
-See more photos in CJ3B.info Visits Spain.
+See more photos in The CJ3B Page Visits Spain.